 How much storage do students have?

-Students using Chromebooks will have 16 gigabytes (about 16,000 megabytes) of storage on the machine, plus unlimited online “cloud” storage that is attached to their email and accessible via the Google Drive application.
+Students using Chromebooks will have 16 gigabytes (about 16,000 megabytes) of storage on the machine.
+Additionally, students have online “cloud” storage that is attached to their email and accessible via the Google Drive application.

 Can students download apps?